chris-short/devopsish.com/content/post/102/index.md

 [3 new DevOps lessons learned](https://enterprisersproject.com/article/2018/11/3-new-devops-lessons-learned) — Lawyers (yes, lawyers) can help you kill legacy systems - and more wisdom from the recent DevOps Enterprise Summit

-[How to Get Buy-In for Addressing Technical Debt](https://blog.gitprime.com/buy-in-addressing-technical-debt/) — "If anyone understands the immediate impacts of technical debt, it’s development teams.
+[How to Get Buy-In for Addressing Technical Debt](https://blog.gitprime.com/buy-in-addressing-technical-debt/) — "If anyone understands the immediate impacts of technical debt, it's development teams.
 Engineers and engineering leaders experience firsthand the slowdowns, the death-by-a-thousand-paper-cuts, even in drastic cases the soul-sucking repercussions of unmanaged technical debt."

 [What is machine learning?
 We drew you another flowchart](https://www.technologyreview.com/s/612437/what-is-machine-learning-we-drew-you-another-flowchart/) — It pretty much runs the world.

 [Real World DevOps by Jeff Geerling](https://www.jeffgeerling.com/blog/2018/real-world-devops)

-[IBM, ServiceNow team up to expedite customers’ multicloud migrations](https://siliconangle.com/2018/11/16/ibm-servicenow-team-expedite-customers-multicloud-migrations/) — IBM Corp. is stepping up its pitch to be the preferred multicloud manager for enterprise businesses.
+[IBM, ServiceNow team up to expedite customers' multicloud migrations](https://siliconangle.com/2018/11/16/ibm-servicenow-team-expedite-customers-multicloud-migrations/) — IBM Corp. is stepping up its pitch to be the preferred multicloud manager for enterprise businesses.

 [FCC paves the way for improved GPS accuracy](https://www.theverge.com/2018/11/15/18097154/fcc-ajit-pai-gps-location-accuracy-galileo) — "The commission approved an order that will allow consumer devices to tap into a European satellite system."
 I wonder what kind of improvements we'll see to timing sources as a result of this.